Palliative Care for Alzheimer's

 Palliative Care’s Hidden Perks in Alzheimer’s

-Did you know that approximately 6.2 million people in the United States suffer from Alzheimer’s disease, and it is projected that this figure will rise to 13.8 million by 2050?
-This progressive brain disorder significantly impacts not just the individuals diagnosed, but also their families and caregivers.
+Approximately 6.2 million people in the United States currently suffer from Alzheimer’s disease, with projections indicating that this number will increase to 13.8 million by 2050.
+This degenerative brain condition not only affects those diagnosed, but also has a profound impact on their families and caregivers.

 While there is currently no cure for Alzheimer’s, there is a specialized form of care that can make a significant difference in the lives of those affected.
 Palliative care, typically associated with end-of-life care, is now being recognized for its hidden perks in Alzheimer’s treatment.